-In June 2016, the FASB issued ASU No. 2016-13.
-The purpose of this ASU is to require a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses (Topic 326) "ASU 2016-13".
+The purpose of ASU 2016-13 is to require a financial asset measured at amortized cost basis to be presented at the net amount expected to be collected.
 Credit losses relating to available-for-sale debt securities should be recorded through an allowance for credit losses.
-This ASU is effective for interim and annual reporting periods beginning after December 15, 2019.
-We are currently evaluating the impact this guidance will have on our financial position and statement of operations.
+ASU 2016-13 is effective for interim and annual reporting periods beginning after December 15, 2019.
+We are evaluating the impact this guidance will have on our financial position and statement of operations.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718) ("ASU 2016-09"), which simplified certain aspects of the accounting for share-based payment transactions, including income taxes, classification of awards and classification in the statement of cash flows.
-ASU 2016-09 will be effective for the Company beginning in its first quarter of 2018.
-We are currently evaluating the impact of adopting the new stock compensation standard on our consolidated financial statements.
+We adopted this ASU in 2017 with the following affects: